Complete your COVID Screening

 Cancellation Policy:

-1. If the camp is required to reduce enrolment in registration for any reason:
+1. If the camp is required to reduce enrolment in registration for any reason, priority will be determined by date of registration; those who have registered first will retain their session of preference

-2. In the event a camp session is cancelled for any reason, the camp will issue a refund for the value of the fees of the unexpired term.
+2. In the event a camp session is cancelled for any reason, the camp will issue a refund for the value of the fees of the unexpired term

 Yes, we have a scholarship program available for many of our overnight camps.
 For more information, click here